ejektaflex/KambrikDocs/docs/mods/bountiful/latest/FileStructure.md

 * `bounty_pools/*` will exclude all pools from loading
 * `bounty_*` or just `*` would exclude all pools and decrees from loading

-There is currently no way of removing specific entries from a given pool.

 ## Localizing Content